Ivan Sansom

 Ivan Sansom (born Prestatyn) is a British palaeontologist, Senior Lecturer in Palaeobiology at the University of Birmingham.
-His research primarily has focused on the conodont palaeobiology and the early Palaeozoic radiation of vertebrates.
+His research has focused primarily on the conodont palaeobiology and the early Palaeozoic radiation of vertebrates.

 Sansom is an editor of the Journal of the Geological Society.

-In 2001 Sansom was a recipient of the Palaeontological Association's Hodson Award conferred on palaeontologists who have made a notable early contribution to the science.
+In 2001 Sansom was a recipient of the Palaeontological Association's Hodson Award, conferred on palaeontologists who have made a notable early contribution to the science.